hammeiam/tree_browser/README.md

 Problems?
 Make sure you have a modern version of Node (5+) and npm (3.7+).
 Try `npm cache clean` as well.

 ## Data Flow:
-This app follows the basic redux pattern.
+This app follows the basic redux pattern:

-Actions are objects with payloads of information that are created by actionCreators.
+**Actions** are objects with payloads of information that are created by actionCreators.
 They look like {type: 'SOME_ACTION', payload1: [], payload2: ''}

-Actions are processed by Reducers, which are functions that know how to modify the state of the app based on a type of action.
+Actions are processed by **Reducers**, which are functions that know how to modify the state of the app based on a type of action.

-Application state is represented as a single object which is maintained by a redux Store.
+Application state is represented as a single object which is maintained by a redux **Store**.
 The store instance exposes `getState` for reading state, `dispatch(action)` for modifying state, and `un/subscribe(listener)` for handling listeners.
 A store is instantiated with a reducer.

 Thus the flow of data looks like this: